 Hanacaraka: Crash Course

-Hhmm, after joining 3rd Java Summer Camp last July, I didn’t know how, I just kind of obssessed+curious with anything traditional.
+Hhmm, after joining 3rd Java Summer Camp last July, I don’t know how, I am just kind of obssessed+curious with anything traditional.
 And I am being me, obsessing over something then, blam!

 My country, Indonesia, actually use latin alphabet, not like Thailand, for example, who has native way of writing.
-Other than national language, bahasa Indonesia (Indonesian or bahasa), there are many local languages in my country (when I say many, I mean MANY).
+Other than national language, bahasa Indonesia (Indonesian or bahasa as people like to call it), there are many local languages in my country.
+When I say many, I mean MANY.
+Although number of indigenous language is apparently not the first one in the world (which is held by Papua New Guinea with 820, but hey, we are close second with 726).
 The biggest one is Javanese (language), used by Javanese (people).
 Javanese is used other than in Indonesia, in a few other countries like Suriname and New Kaledonia.

-Although rare-used nowadays (in my city, Yogyakarta, still used for street names, old buldings, keraton/ sultan’s palace papers, and of course the javanese language subject), Javanese actually has its own writing system usually called Hanacaraka or Carakan.
+Although rarely-used nowadays (in my city, Yogyakarta, still used for street names, old buildings, keraton/ sultan’s palace, newspapers and magazines (Oh Djaka Lodang and your crossword), and of course the Javanese language subject), Javanese actually has its own writing system usually called Hanacaraka or Carakan.
 Hanacaraka is still in the same root with Sundanese’s Cacarakan and Balinese’s alphabet (can be seen by the similarity)

 Alphabet in hanacaraka is syllables with consonant (plain consonant).
 The basic form of the consonant is the a vowel (voiced between normal a and o, like o in stop)